arektarnawski/WhatDoRichDitch/README.md

 The main technologies used here are Python and Tableau Public.
 The raw data file has been imported and wrangled in Jupyter Lab notebook using Pandas, clean .csv files exported & imported & joined in Tableau for visualizations.

-The Jupyter notebook includes the sstatistical hypothesios test based on the p-value of a one-sided test for a relation between the waste per capita/household and district's/personal level of income.
+The Jupyter notebook includes the statistical hypothesis test based on the p-value of a one-sided test for a relation between the waste per capita/household and district's/personal level of income.
 Results vary depending on the approach.

 ## 3. Challenges identified